Olga-shimonis/server/README.md

 ## Description

-Server gets requests from file `` and creates objects of class requests with attributes:
+Server gets requests from file `AzureLMMInferenceTrace_multimodal.csv` and creates objects of class requests with attributes: